 Norway Country Risk

-We continue to expect a slowdown in oil sector investment, an uncompetitive export sector, and a cooling residential real estate sector to weigh on Norwegian GDP growth in 2014-15.
+We continue to expect a slowdown in oil sector investment and an uncompetitive export sector to weigh on Norwegian GDP growth.

 The residential housing market has been a major contributor to overall real GDP growth for most of the past decade, but is set to cool over the next few years.
-While we have not yet seen signs of a full-blown housing crash, real estate prices have faltered, and we will be vigilant for signs of a more pronounced correction in the coming quarters.
+While we have not yet seen signs of a full-blown housing crash, we will be vigilant for signs of a significant correction in the coming quarters.

 Key Forecast Changes

 Our 2014 and 2015 real GDP growth forecasts have been revised down to 1.8% and 1.9%, respectively, from 1.9% and 2.0% previously.
 These changes are due...

 BMI maintains a modest view on the Norwegian autos market.
 Growth is expected to come from the dominant passenger car segment, with electric vehicle subsidies and strong private consumption growth buoying the market.
 However, the commercial vehicle segment is expected to remain in negative growth during 2014, due to low government spending on infrastructure and the uncompetitive manufacturing sector.